stefanalytical/iris-flowers/README.md

 ## Install and Run

-This project was created using ScipPy.
+This project was created using ScipPy and Python 3.10.
 If you need to download or update SciPy, you can do so on their [website](https://scipy.org/install/).
+If you need to download or update Python, you can do so on their [website](https://www.python.org/downloads/).

 1. First, clone the repository: [iris-flowers](https://github.com/stefanalytical/iris-flowers.git) and save it to your machine using the command prompt.
 Navigate to the [iris-flowers](https://github.com/stefanalytical/iris-flowers.git) directory.